 By using the power of computing technologies, DH applications can uncover patterns in data that shed light on previously untold stories.
 In order for these applications to be successful, they require high quality metadata that is based on standardization and consistency.
 However, the historical and literary documents that make up the datasets for these applications are often messy, ambiguous, and varied.
 As metadata specialists, how do we aid the DH community in creating metadata standards that maintain the authenticity and spirit of original datasets while providing enough standardization for DH applications to be successful?

 Introduction RDA (Resource Description and Access) is a new standard for metadata describing resources held in the collections of libraries, archives, museums, and other information management organizations [RDA prospectus].
+One such community is the Dublin Core Metadata Initiative (DCMI).
 A Grammar of Dublin Core.
 "We begin with the sentence, because the sentence is the unit of discourse, because words can be classified only from their function in the sentence, and because the pupil should, from the outset, see that what determines the words in the sentence and the sentence itself is the thought.

 The article outlined how to make your web data more interoperable and your data sharing more efficient.
 An example showed how to use Drupal 7 to publish Linked Data by exposing content with RDF.
 In this article, learn how to take advantage of existing Linked Data on the web.
-Explore how to enrich Drupal 7 with data coming from different endpoints, and walk through a real-world use case with data from two independent publishers.
-Back to top.
 DC-dot.
 Linked Data for Libraries.
 Linked Data and bibliographic metadata models © PhOtOnQuAnTiQuE Some time after I wrote “UMR – Unified Metadata Resources“, I came across Chris Keene’s post “Linked data & RDF : draft notes for comment“, “just a list of links and notes” about Linked Data, RDF and the Semantic Web, put together to start collecting information about “a topic that will greatly impact on the Library / Information management world“.